tedconf/symfony-doc-unofficial/reference/en/04-Settings.markdown

 The output escaper sub-framework uses the `charset` setting for the escaping.

-It is highly recommended to change the default value to `on`.
+It is highly recommended to leave the default value to `on`.

 >**TIP**
 >This settings can be set when you create an application with the